gujun720/blogs.and.comments/README.md

-# cnblog
+# Blogs and comments

-Repo for my blog in Chinese
+Blogs: /posts
+Comments: in the issue tab